Godzilla vs. Gigan: An Unnecessary Trip to Monster Island

 To help garner some interest, the legendary Godzilla villain King Ghidorah returns as does Anguirus, a former foe of Godzilla that now acts as a friend.
 Anguirus teams with Godzilla to fight King Ghidorah and a new monster that makes its debut in this film, Gigan.

-The plot revolves around aliens from outer space taking over a children's theme park.
+The plot revolves around aliens from outer space, taking over a children's theme park.
 (Que?)
-These aliens are insect creatures that are able to don human form.
+These aliens are insect creatures that can don human form.
 Once they do, they gain control of King Ghidorah and Gigan to destroy humanity and conquer the world.
 A few humans discover the plot and inadvertently alert both Godzilla and Anguirus of the plot.
-The hero monsters descend on the theme park. to battle the aliens and King Ghidorah and Gigan.
+The hero monsters descend on the theme park to battle the aliens and King Ghidorah and Gigan.

 Really bad.
 Ironically, the film did not originally start out this way.